Associate Professor and Associate Director of the Gender Studies Program

 - Feminist Science Studies

 Gwen D’Arcangelis is Associate Professor in Gender Studies at Skidmore College.
 Her areas of teaching and research include gender, race, and science; feminist science fiction; disease and empire; and feminist and anti-imperial praxis.
-She has published on the construction of white scientific masculinity in U.S. national security discourse, gendered Orientalism in the U.S. news media during the 2003 SARS disease scare, and nurse activism during the War on Terror.
-She is currently working on a book-length manuscript tentatively titled, Bio-Imperialism: Gender, Race, and Germs in the National Security Imaginary, which explores the role that U.S. biosciences and public health—and their gendered and raced dimensions—have played in expanding U.S. empire during the War on Terror.
+She has published on the construction of white scientific masculinity in U.S. national security discourse, gendered Orientalism in the U.S. news media during the 2003 SARS disease scare, and nurse activism against the war on terror.
+She has recently released a book-length manuscript titled Bio-Imperialism: Disease, Terror, and the Construction of National Fragility (description below).
+She is currently working on a new project exploring Chinese Medicine as a key site for promoting health and wellness among communities of color and other marginalized communities in the United States.
 She has also been involved in community engagement projects on queer Asian Pacific Islander justice and environmental justice, and has blogged on topics of science justice.

 - “Confronting public health imperialism: A transnational feminist analysis of critical nurse response to the National Smallpox Vaccination Program of 2002,” Frontiers: A

 - “Reframing the ‘Securitization of Public Health’: a Critical Race Perspective on Post-9/11